rinajhinjhina/rohanfaiyaz/content/post/let-it-ripple.md

   ...
 ```

-Now we are done with our Ripple component. __Let's build a button to implent this__.
+Now we are done with our Ripple component. __Let's build a button to consume it__.

 ```jsx
 import React from "react";